TexasInstruments/edgeai-tensorlab/references/edgeailite/README.md

 <br><hr><br>

+## Guidelines for Model training & quantization
+Quantization (especially 8-bit Quantization) is important to get best throughput for inference.
+Quantization can be done using either **Post Training Quantization (PTQ)** or **Quantization Aware Training (QAT)**.
+Guidelines for Model training and tools for QAT are given the **[documentation on Quantization](./edgeai_xvision/xnn/quantization/README.md)**.

+- Post Training Quantization (PTQ): TIDL natively supports PTQ - it can take floating point models and can quantize them using advanced calibration methods.
+In the above link, we have provided guidelines on how to choose models and how to train them for best accuracy with quantization - these guidelines are important to reduce accuracy drop during quantization with **PTQ**.

+- Quantization Aware Training (QAT): In spite of following these guidelines, if there are models that have significant accuracy drop with PTQ, it is possible to improve the accuracy using **QAT**.
+See the above link for more details.

+<br><hr><br>

 ## Acknowledgements
 Apart from [torchvision](https://github.com/pytorch/vision), our source code uses parts of the following open source projects.
 We would like to thank their authors for making their code bases publicly available.